-- A declaration of intent to participate in the minor should be presented by the student no later than the beginning of the senior year.
+- A declaration of intent to participate in the minor should be presented by the student no later than the second semester of the junior year.

-- At least four courses in the Russian-Soviet field in three different disciplines including: Language, Literature, History, Politics, and Economics.
+- Five courses in the Russian field in three different disciplines including: Language, Literature, History, Politics, and Economics.

-- A minimum grade point average of "C" (2.00) in the courses taken for the minor.
+- A minimum grade point average of "C+" (2.33) in the courses taken for the minor.